api3dao/airnode/packages/validator/README.md

 # `@airnode/validator`

-Package for json specifications validation, validation process can be configured with validator templates.
+Package for json specifications validation.
+Validation process can be configured with validator templates.

 ## Usage